UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 - In a plot named `temp_plot`, use the data source `temps_df` to make a scatter plot (`mark_point`) with points that are size 50.
 - Map the date on the x-axis and the total rainfall levels on the y-axis.
 - Map the mean temperature to a colour channel and select an appropriate [colour scheme](https://vega.github.io/vega/docs/schemes/).
 Is a diverging or sequential scheme more appropriate?
+What is an appropriate mid-point value?
 - Make sure you are giving the channels all proper labels and the plot a title.

 <codeblock id="05_19">